 List of Government Franchises in India

 Kisan Vikas Kendra is a broad term that is used to refer to an agricultural service center that offers various inputs and services to farmers.
 As a franchisee, you would sell seeds, fertilizers, pesticides, agricultural equipment etc. to farmers and provide advisory services to farmers on all aspects of farming and government schemes in place.
 There is good demand for knowledge of agriculture and local farming practices for the scheme.
 You have to maintain adequate inventory of agro inputs and keep pace with the latest farm technologies.
+To cater to this need, such centers have grown to close to 30,000 across the country.
+The average annual growth rate exceeds 15%, as is expected from agricultural modernization.
+These centers, together, comprised sales of over ₹12,000 crore in 2024, with a strong market during sowing seasons.

 19. Indian Oil Petrol Pump Dealership